“This dynamic performer has the ability to make the mundane extraordinary.”

 As an actor or puppeteer, Siobhan has appeared in various New York venues including the Bowery Poetry Club, Dixon Place, The Bushwick Starr, The Standard Toykraft, The Actors’ Studio, The Living Theatre, and HB studios.

 Internationally, Siobhan has performed and taught in Japan, the Philippines, the United Kingdom, Ireland, Australia, Colombia and Greece.
-She is a founding member of Everything is Everywhere, a four person, part Australian/part American storytelling devised theatre ensemble, which had its first residency and performance project in Manila, the Philippines, at the Karnabal Festival.
-Siobhan is currently working with Manila-based performance artist Issa Lopez on a new piece called Colonize(d): A Duet on Identity and Intersectionality, which is supported by a grant from the Network of Ensemble Theatres.
+In 2016, she collaborated with Manila-based performance artist Issa Lopez on a new piece called Colonize(d): A Duet on Identity and Intersectionality, which was supported in part by a grant from the Network of Ensemble Theatres.

 Siobhan is very passionate about her activism as a fusion with her art.
 She is wholeheartedly a member of the 99%, a devoted intersectional feminist, a vegan animal rights enthusiast, a committed bike-riding environmentalist, and an ally to the movement for queer rights and awareness.
 Siobhan believes that Black Lives Matter.

-If you would like to see her resume, collaborate with her, book her show, cast her in your production, have her teach a workshop/course or join in on your specific project for peace and social justice, contact her Here.
+If you would like to see her resume, collaborate with her, book her show, cast her in your stage production or voice over studio recording, have her teach a workshop/course, or join in on your specific project for peace and social justice, contact her Here.